allenai/satlas-explorer-data/README.md

 ## Geospatial Data

 The AI-generated geospatial data in Satlas Explorer can be downloaded using the links below.
-All data is released under the Apache License 2.0.
+All data is released under ODC-BY.

 ### Marine Infrastructure (Off-shore Turbines and Platforms)